UNSAT Solver Synthesis via Monte Carlo Forest Search: Preliminaries

 For an instance $\satinstance$ solved using variable selection policy $\policy$, we denote the size of the resulting proof tree as $\tree_{\policy}(\satinstance)$.
-For a given distribution over problems $\mathbb{P}$, our goal is to find a policy $\policy^*$ that minimizes the average proof tree size \footnote{Running time objective would be a node-weighted tree where weights correspond to computational cost of decisions.} $\mathcal{L}(\policy; \mathbb{P}) = \Ex[\satinstance'\sim \mathbb{P}][\tree_{\policy}(\satinstance')]$.
-Finding policies is computationally challenging; for an $n$-variable problem, there are $O(n^{3^n})$ possible variable selection policies ($3^{n}$ states representing each variable as \emph{True}, \emph{False}, or unassigned, and $n$ choices per state); and exact evaluation of $\tree_{\policy}(\satinstance)$ takes $O(2^{n})$ operations; indeed \citet{liberatore2000complexity} showed that identifying the optimal DPLL branching variable at the root decision is both NP-hard and coNP-hard.
-If we assume that the optimal variable selection policy, $\policy^*_\mathbb{P} = \argmin_{\policy'} \mathcal{L}(\policy'; \mathbb{P})$, is learnable by an appropriate model family, we could in principle learn an approximation to the optimal policy, $\smash{\hat{\policy}^*}$, to use within our solver.
+For a given distribution over problems $\mathbb{P}$, our goal is to find a policy $\policy^*$ that minimizes the average proof tree size $\mathcal{L}(\policy; \mathbb{P}) = \Ex[\satinstance'\sim \mathbb{P}][\tree_{\policy}(\satinstance')]$.
+Finding policies is computationally challenging; for an $n$-variable problem, there are $O(n^{3^n})$ possible variable selection policies ($3^{n}$ states representing each variable as \emph{True}, \emph{False}, or unassigned, and $n$ choices per state); and exact evaluation of $\tree_{\policy}(\satinstance)$ takes $O(2^{n})$ operations; \citet{liberatore2000complexity} showed that identifying the optimal DPLL branching variable at the root decision is both NP-hard and coNP-hard.\footnote{\citet{liberatore2006complexity} later showed the problem is $\Delta_{2}^{p}[log(n)]$-hard i.e., at least poly time with $log(n)$ oracle queries to an NP problem.} If we assume that the optimal variable selection policy, $\policy^*_\mathbb{P} = \argmin_{\policy'} \mathcal{L}(\policy'; \mathbb{P})$, is learnable by an appropriate model family, we could in principle learn an approximation to the optimal policy, $\smash{\hat{\policy}^*}$, to use within our solver.
 The challenge is to design a procedure that efficiently minimizes $\mathcal{L}(\policy; \mathbb{P})$ so that labeled training examples can be collected through rollouts of learned policies.
 This is a challenging reinforcement learning problem.
-As mentioned above, for a particular variable selection policy, even evaluating the loss function on a single instance takes time exponential in $n$, and number of policies is doubly exponential in $n$.
+For a particular variable selection policy, even evaluating the loss function on a single instance takes time exponential in $n$, and the number of policies is doubly exponential in $n$.